What's the Best Software for Tagging Files?

 SetTags (ver 3.0.82)

 Like TagSpaces, SetTags(from Aleka Consulting) does not use a back-end database for tagged file and folder paths.
 It uses Windows shortcuts in a dedicated folder structure to store tags and uses the shortcuts' ability to track moved or renamed files.
 Tags are also stored as text within file names, making it possible for any user without SetTags installed to find tagged files using the native operating system.
-Tagged email messages and contacts are stored in a database with tags applied and shown with the Outlook Desktop mail client, but this functionality requires an additional installation.
+Tagged email messages and contacts are stored in a database with tags applied and shown with the Outlook Desktop mail client, but this functionality requires additional installation.
 URL tags are stored in a shareable database.
 Descriptions can be added to tagged items.

 SetTags is available with desktop, cloud or workgroup licenses.
 Workgroup and cloud licenses allow central control of tag names.
 A desktop license costs A$29 (US$21) per year, with a free 30-day evaluation period.
 Workgroup and cloud license prices are A$69 per user per year (US$49), but the licensing model of limiting the number of users over a 24 hour period rather than the number of installations means a lower cost of ownership than licensing via the number of users.